chinmoy12c/autopsy/DOCUMENTATION.md

 * `no_such_coredump`: tests whether a UUID and a core dump with a particular name already exists.
 * `check_filename`: tests whether a particular filename is valid and works for both gzip and unzipped core dumps.
 * `compile_decoder_text`: extracts information from the core dump and associated files, which is compiled into a format suitable for the ASA traceback decoder.
+* `get_modified`: returns a list of GDB commands that have been modified.
+* `reload_command`: updates a command in GDB that has been modified.
 * `update_timestamp`: updates the timestamp field in the database.
 Called when a core dump is analyzed.
 * `enum_threads`: prints all active threads.
 Called every time the page is loaded.
 * `index`: returns the Autopsy HTML, along with the data for any core dumps if the user has a UUID.